Casearia graveolens: Description

 Casearia graveolens grows as a 3 to 15 m tall tree.
-Its trunk, with dark-grey rough, fissured bark with white specks, grows to a dbh of 20 cm when the tree is between 3-6 m.
+Its trunk, with dark-grey rough, fissured bark with white specks, grows to a dbh of 20 cm when the tree is between 3 and 6 m.
 The green, smooth branches have grey-white patches, with glabrous branchlets, twig tips and terminal buds.
 The leaves are broadly elliptic to elliptic-oblong, 6–15 cm by 4–8 cm, with reddish brown dots and streaks visible at low magnification.
 The flowers are axillary glomerules, few to many flowered.
 Ripe seed capsule is orange-yellow, turning dark reddish-brown or blackish-brown when dry.
 Several seeds that dry to a pale yellowish-brown, ovoid in shape and around 4mm in size.
 The tree flowers in March and April in China, fruiting in September and November.
 In its western range, it may only grow to some 6m.
 On the Indian subcontinent, it is deciduous, flowers in February and March (mostly on leafless branches), it fruits from July to November, while the new leaves flush in June–July and persist until February.